A tourist's guide to regularity structures and singular stochastic PDEs: Introduction

-We stress here that Hairer's approach to singular stochastic PDEs is somewhat orthogonal to the purely probabilistic approaches of stochastic PDEs pioneered by Pardoux, Walsh or da Prato \& Zabczyk, using martingale technics.
+We stress here that Hairer's approach to singular stochastic PDEs is somewhat orthogonal to the purely probabilistic approaches of stochastic PDEs pioneered by Pardoux, Walsh or da Prato \& Zabczyk using martingale technics, described in \cite{DPZ} for instance.
 No knowledge of these approaches is needed to understand what follows.

-It is our aim here to give a concise self-contained version of what seems to us to be the most important features of the 437 pages of the works \cite{Hai14, BHZ, BCCH18}.
-A number of comments about different statements, concepts, other works, are deferred to Appendix \ref{SectionAppendixComments} so as to keep focused in the main body of the text.
+It is our aim here to give a concise self-contained version of what seems to us to be the most important features of the 433(=236+118+79) pages of the works \cite{Hai14, BHZ, BCCH18}.
+A number of comments about different statements, concepts, other works, are deferred to Appendix {\sf \ref{SectionAppendixComments}} so as to keep focused in the main body of the text.
 The reader is invited to read this section at any point along her/his reading.
 We expect that the reader will see from the present work the simplicity that governs the architecture of the theory.
 The climb may be hard but the view after the walk is stunning.

+The probabilistic/renormalization side of the analysis of singular stochastic PDEs was not mature yet when this work was first written.
+This is why the deep work \cite{ChandraHairer} of Chandra \& Hairer was left aside in this tourist's guide.
+The situation has changed after the seminal work \cite{LOTT} of Linares, Otto, Tempelmayr \& Tsatsoulis and some subsequent works by Hairer \& Steele \cite{HS} and Bailleul \& Hoshino \cite{BH23}.
+We refer the reader to \cite{BHReview} for a review of the subject and further references.